 - You must sedate your cat if it gets an extreme wound and doesn’t let you treat it.
 Because over anxiety while having blood loss can be extremely dangerous for your cat.

 - Some people want to sedate their cat for cutting their nails.
 I personally think you shouldn’t use sedatives for such a little purpose.
 Instead, cut its nails by patting it and giving it treats.
+I found this nail clipper to work best for my cat.
+It has really nice grips and cuts cleanly every time!
 Still, if you want to sedate it for this purpose use a very mild sedative.

 If you want to know how to sedate your cat you must learn properly about sedatives.
 Sedatives are normally drugs or proportion of different food elements that are used for inducing sedation.
 The chemicals in the sedatives react with the nerves and modulate central nervous system and result in calming the body of the animal and decreasing its mental awareness.